Housing & Accommodation

 However, there’s one big difference between the university towns – and we’re not talking about the fact that local students steer the punt boats from opposite ends.
 While Oxford has been historically strong in manufacturing, Cambridge has made a name for itself as “Silicon Fen” – England’s answer to Silicon Valley.
 The Cambridge cluster in the CB postcode area features dozens, if not hundreds, of start-ups and established businesses in software development, electronics, bio-technology, pharmaceutics, etc.

 Again, a flourishing economy makes for net population growth, a competitive property market, and a high cost of living.
 At least, Cambridge is less costly than “the other place”.
-In the above-mentioned Telegraph listing, the town ranked “only” on #7 out of the UK’s 10 most expensive cities.
+In the above-mentioned Lloyds Bank listing, the town ranked “only” on number 4 out of the UK’s 10 least affordable cities.
 Property prices are roughly in Oxford’s league, though.
-The average Cambridge apartment cost £275,000 in 2013.
+The average Cambridge property cost 360,000 GBP in 2016.

 In Cambridge, some of the pricier neighborhoods are found in the southern and southeastern parts of town, near the golf course, the botanical gardens, or the train station.
 The latter is not even a particularly cozy area, but the proximity to the railway makes it attractive for commuters to London.

 Expats working in Cambridge Science or Business Park, to the north of town, should rather look in neighborhoods like King’s Hedges, or East and West Chesterton.
-In a few years, those areas may become even more sought after.
-An additional railway station (Cambridge Science Park) is in the planning stage.
-There might be a direct link to London in 2015 or 2016.
+These areas are becoming more and more sought after.
+An additional railway station (Cambridge Science Park) is also currently under construction.
+Due to be completed by May 2017, there is hope that the station will run a direct link to London.

 Moreover, the demographic growth in Cambridgeshire has given rise to planned settlements like Cambourne, 15 kilometers west of Cambridge.
-The village has its own business park, about 8,000 residents, a bus service to Cambridge, and all necessary amenities, such as a supermarket, a general practitioner, and a primary school.
+The village has its own business park, just over 8,000 residents, a bus service to Cambridge, and all necessary amenities, such as a supermarket, a general practitioner, and a primary school.

 Older villages in Cambridgeshire are more picturesque, though.
 However, when you look for rural family accommodation, avoid the vicinity of Grantchester.
 Its popularity among tourists and retired university dons means that property is as coveted as it is costly.